Fihl/fihl.github.io/iceKeyer/indexPaddle.md

 # iceKeyer, the no fuss keyer.
-Single-paddle model
+Single-Lever model

 ## Features
 - No moving parts
-- Need pressure are automatically calculated, by reading how the usage is
+- Needed pressure are automatically calculated, by how you use it
 - No adjustment
 - No more bad contacts, no wetting problems
 - No noise/click